svipd/svipd-api/README.md

   12. Added flash header warnings/notices/successes for various failures or other urgent messages to give the user feedback.

+  13. Adding stories/products: once logged in as a merchant, you can add stories or add products as necessary.

 IV.
 Testing information